-One of my tried and true recipes is my lasagna recipe.
+One of my tried and true recipes is my Homemade Lasagna recipe.
 It’s my go-to dish when I have company for dinner because I can prepare it the day before and stick it in the oven an hour before the guests arrive and get the house smelling and cheesy and yummy.
-During the summer I shy away from that recipe because it tends to feel like a heavy meal with all the noodles and cheese.
-So this summer, I tried a new take on lasagna with a fresh summery twist in this Heirloom Tomato Lasagna.
-Fresh summery twist means lighter in taste and lighter in calories.
-Win/Win!
+This Heirloom Tomato Lasagna is a summery twist on that recipe using fresh tomatoes, less sauce and less cheese.

 Here’s how I lighted it up: